 A substantial number of volunteers make significant contributions of their time in the furtherance of the Foundation's projects.
-The value of this contributed time is not reflected in the accompanying financial statements as the criteria above are not met.
+The value of this contributed time is not reflected in the accompanying financial statements, as the criteria above are not met.

-In-kind service revenue and expenses recorded on the statements of activities consist of contributed legal services, engineering services, and internet hosting.
-The amounts of specialized contributed legal services, engineering services, and other consulting services recognized as revenue and expenses are \$156,191 and \$987,235 for the years ended June 30, 2017 and 2016, respectively.
-The value of contributed internet hosting services for the years ended June 30, 2017 and 2016 are \$58,390 and \$78,288, respectively.
+In-kind service revenue and expenses recorded in the statements of activities consist of contributed legal services.
+The amounts of specialized contributed legal services as revenue and expenses are \$2,748,512 and \$156,191 for the years ended June 30, 2018 and 2017, respectively.
+The value of contributed internet hosting services for the years ended June 30, 2018 and 2017 are \$32,722 and \$58,390, respectively.

-Included in the 2017 and 2016 amounts are donated hosting services and bandwidth from six companies: (1) FireRing (formerly LeaseWeb), (2) Telia Carrier, (3) Tele2, (4) Datahop, (5) Liberty Global/Ziggo, and (6) Init7.
+Included in the 2018 and 2017 amounts are donated hosting services and bandwidth from six companies: (1) FiberRing (formerly LeaseWeb), (2) Telia Carrier, (3) Tele2, (4) Datahop, (5) Liberty Global/Ziggo, and (6) Init7.

-Noncash contributions also include investments, which are recorded as contributions on the statement of activities at fair value at the date of donation.
+Noncash contributions also include investments, which are recorded as contributions in the statement of activities at fair value at the date of donation.